rwilcox/my-learnings-docs/learning_time_series_database_druid.md

   * Zookeeper
   * ingestion method
   * long term storage for segments (DB, block storage or big data cluster)
-  * metadata storage
+  * metadata storage <-- usually in a mysql or Postgres database

-- [TODO]: what kind of data stores for metadata storage?